MCPClient

 console.log(JSON.stringify(content, null, 2));

-const confirm = await askQuestion('\nSubmit this information? (yes/no/cancel): ');
+const confirm = await askQuestion(

-if (confirm.toLowerCase() === 'yes' || confirm.toLowerCase() === 'y') {
+if (confirm.toLowerCase() === "yes" || confirm.toLowerCase() === "y") {

-return { action: 'accept', content };
+return { action: "accept", content };

-} else if (confirm.toLowerCase() === 'cancel') {
+} else if (confirm.toLowerCase() === "cancel") {

-return { action: 'cancel' };
+return { action: "cancel" };

 } else {

-return { action: 'reject' };
+return { action: "decline" };

 }